rucio/documentation/docs/operator/transfers/configure_fts3_plugins.md

 Configuration set in the `rucio.cfg`.
 To use a plugin (here named "policy_algorithm"), modify the config to include the below field.
- To use mutliple plugins, their names can be listed to make each plugin algorithm run in sequence.
+ To use multiple plugins, their names can be listed to make each plugin algorithm run in sequence.

 ```
 [transfers]